dentarg/auth0-blog/_posts/2016-09-29-angular-2-authentication.markdown

 Now the service is available to use throughout our application.

-We will use the [Auth0 centralized login](https://auth0.com/docs/hosted-pages/login) option for authenticating our users.
-This is the most secure way to authenticate a user and get an `access_token` in an OAuth compliant manner.
+We will use the [Auth0 login page](https://auth0.com/docs/hosted-pages/login) to authenticate our users.
+This is the most secure way to authenticate a user and get an access token in an OAuth compliant manner.
 With our authentication service created, let's continue building our authentication workflow.

 ### Angular Authentication All In